 It has a rich history and cultural heritage that will leave a deep imprint on your mind.

-The city beckons you with oak-shaded streets, charming boutiques, famous restaurants and pubs, and a beautiful town square.
+The city offers you with oak-shaded streets, charming boutiques, famous restaurants and pubs, and a beautiful town square.

-Incorporated in 1837, it was named after the British University, Oxford, and has a rich culture and history.
+Incorporated in 1837, it was named after the British University Oxford.

 The city witnessed huge turbulence during the Civil Rights Movement.

 However, it survived all the turmoil and emerged as a well-known destination for education, culture, food, and architecture.

 Heavily forested, Oxford, Mississippi, is spread over 26.7 square miles in the North Central Hills region of Mississippi.

 Additionally, the city is also known for its music and literature.

 Here are the 2o best things to do in Oxford, Mississippi: